ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Building a PDF of Your Documentation Locally
 --------------------------------------------
 Some libraries supply a link to a PDF of the documentation under 'Assets' in the release notes for a version.
-On Linux, building this PDF can be set up as an automated process.
+On Linux, building this PDF can be done by following `these directions <https://sudonull.com/post/70830-How-to-make-LaTeX-and-PDF-generation-in-Sphinx>.
 On Windows, building a PDF is a manual process that you run
 locally:

 #.
 Install `MiKTeX <https://miktex.org/download>`_ for Windows, selecting the